 In E. Oakland Stadium Alliance v.
-City of Oakland (Mar.
-30, 2023, No. A166221) ___Cal.App.5th___ [2023 Cal.
-App.
-LEXIS 240], the First District Court of Appeal concluded that the EIR prepared for the proposed Oakland A’s stadium was largely satisfactory, but on a single point failed to adequately mitigate wind impacts.
+City of Oakland (2023) 89 Cal.App.5th 1226, the First District Court of Appeal concluded that the EIR prepared for the proposed Oakland A’s stadium was largely satisfactory, but on a single point failed to adequately mitigate wind impacts.

 The Oakland Waterfront Ballpark Project (Project) proposed a 50-acre development at Howard Terminal within the Port of Oakland (Port).
 The Project proposed not only a new ballpark for the Oakland A’s, but also 3,000 residential units, retail and commercial spaces, a performance venue, and a hotel, all with associated parking.
 A draft EIR was completed in February 2021, and final EIR certified by the City of Oakland (City) one year later.

 East Oakland Stadium Alliance (Petitioners) filed a lawsuit challenging the EIR.
 The trial court rejected their claims, except with respect to the adequacy of a wind mitigation measure.
 Petitioners appealed the bulk of those rulings and the City cross-appealed as to the wind issue.